 That changed dramatically when John Marshall became the fourth chief justice in 1801, shortly before Thomas Jefferson took office.
 The two brilliant men were bitter rivals, members of opposing parties.
 Marshall was a Federalist, Jefferson a Republican (no kin to the present GOP).
 So the supposedly neutral Court has been thrown since its infancy onto the partisan battleground, where it remains to this day.

-Even the national emergency of the Great Depression did not budge the Court’s majority, which began to invalidate the building blocks of the New Deal.
-But fortune and a Democratic landslide in 1936 broke the Court’s blockade.
+Even the national emergency of the Great Depression did not budge the court’s majority, which began to invalidate the building blocks of the New Deal.
+But fortune and a Democratic landslide in 1936 broke the court’s blockade.
 After Roosevelt tried and failed to add six extra justices, a series of resignations and deaths created vacancies that he quickly exploited.
-Eventually, in his twelve years in office, Roosevelt named not six but eight new justices.
-After almost 130 years of shielding those whom Roosevelt dubbed “economic royalists” from the effects of human suffering and popular discontent, the Court swung left, where it more or less stayed for some four decades, including more than 20 years of Republican administrations.
+Eventually, in his 12 years in office, Roosevelt named not six but eight new justices.
+After almost 130 years of shielding those whom Roosevelt dubbed “economic royalists” from the effects of human suffering and popular discontent, the court swung left, where it more or less stayed for some four decades, including more than 20 years of Republican administrations.

 Under Chief Justice Earl Warren, an Eisenhower appointee, a shower of socially liberal decisions refreshed the roots of “liberty and justice for all”: Brown v.
 Board of Education, Baker v.
 Carr, Griswold v.
 Connecticut, Miranda v.
 Arizona, New York Times Co. v.
 Sullivan.
 These rulings in the aggregate ended segregation, decreed “one person, one vote” representation in state and federal election districts, guaranteed the right of couples to choose contraception, strengthened the rights of criminal suspects against governmental coercion, and shielded the freedom of the press from libel prosecutions.
 In the generally liberal atmosphere of the 1960s, frustrated conservatives could only grind their teeth and flaunt their opposition to changing values and mores with “Impeach Earl Warren” billboards and bumper stickers, but no attempt to do so ever made it to the floor of Congress.

 But the days of dominant social liberalism were numbered.
-The last important victory scored by the shrinking number of progressive Democrats in the Senate was to defeat Ronald Reagan’s nomination of Robert Bork to the Court in 1987.
-In his confirmation hearings, Bork proved himself a vigorous and intellectually skilled opponent of almost every one of the Court’s rights-guaranteeing decisions for the preceding fifty years.
-His appointment would have pushed the Court toward a resurrection of the good old days when the captains of industry ruled politics and devout practitioners of the dominant Christian orthodoxy governed the lives of others.
+The last important victory scored by the shrinking number of progressive Democrats in the Senate was to defeat Ronald Reagan’s nomination of Robert Bork to the court in 1987.
+In his confirmation hearings, Bork proved himself a vigorous and intellectually skilled opponent of almost every one of the court’s rights-guaranteeing decisions for the preceding 50 years.
+His appointment would have pushed the court toward a resurrection of the good old days when the captains of industry ruled politics and devout practitioners of the dominant Christian orthodoxy governed the lives of others.